pzerger/cisspexamcram/Homework.md

 Homework for week 2 is:

 1. Take a practice quiz of Domain 12 questions (chapter 5) using the techniques we discussed in the week 2 study session.
-Record your score. *NOTE: If you missed the live session, first watch our practice question strategy discussion (~20 min) before taking your first quiz [HERE](https://youtu.be/Y7YfwYzHWa0?t=1080)*
+Review explanations of wrong answers.
+Record your score.

+ >*NOTE: If you missed the live session, first watch our practice question strategy discussion (~20 min) before taking your first quiz [HERE](https://youtu.be/Y7YfwYzHWa0?t=1080)*

 2. Watch [DOMAIN 2](https://youtu.be/_nyZhYnCNLA?t=5055) from my updated CISSP Exam Cram course.
 3. Take another practice quiz of Domain 2 (chapter 5) questions.
 How did you do?